ntende28/urdf_example_ROS/README.md

 # urdf_example_ROS
-A repository built for an example created for urdf training with ROS.
-The code herein involves creation of a simple urdf, visualization in rviz, addition of wheels, introduction to use of meshes, and simulation of a lidar sensor in gazebo and RViz.
+A repository was built for an example created for urdf training with ROS.
+The code herein involves the creation of a simple urdf, visualization in Rviz, addition of wheels, introduction to the use of meshes, and simulation of a lidar sensor in gazebo and RViz.